xsawyerx/melian/README.md

 The configure step fails explicitly if the MySQL/MariaDB client, libevent, or libjansson headers/libraries cannot be located, ensuring the resulting binaries are always linked against working dependencies.
 SQLite is detected when available (or via `--with-sqlite3=PREFIX`) so we can start linking against it for future backend work.

+At least one database driver (MySQL or SQLite) must be available; configure stops early if neither can be found.

 ## Running

 1. Start the server